 Solving for mobile and remote workforces in harsh environments

-We built Spoke Phone for companies exactly like the Stan Semenoff Group.
+We built the Spoke business phone system for companies exactly like the Stan Semenoff Group.
 Companies that have some folks in the back office, and some folks out in the field.
 Moreover, we built Spoke to accommodate the harsh environments that the Stan Semenoff Group find themselves operating in.

 Some of the employees sit in offices and have good WiFi or 4G data, and some have no access to WiFi or good cellular data, yet they still need to be part of the communications system.